SoftInstigate/restheart-website/learn/change-streams.md

 </div>

 ## Introduction
-Modern web applications needs to react with promptness and efficency to data changes in many contexts.
+Modern web applications needs to react to data modifications in many contexts.

 RESTHeart PRO *Change Stream* feature comes in handy to achieve this goal.
+Exposing a websocket server endpoint, every [JSR-356-compliant Websocket client](https://www.oracle.com/technetwork/articles/java/jsr356-1937161.html) can be promptly notified about these changes only if necessary, avoiding network expensive common practices like polling.

 > "Change streams allow applications to access real-time data changes. [...]
 Because change streams use the aggregation framework, applications can also filter for specific changes."

 <img src="/images/changes-stream.png" width="80%" height="auto" class="image-center img-responsive" />

-Exposing a [WebSocket Server](https://tools.ietf.org/html/rfc6455) resource, clients may be promptly notified about these changes only if necessary, avoiding network expensive common practices like polling.

-*IMPORTANT: to use Change Streams is mandatory to enable MongoDB's [replica sets](https://docs.mongodb.com/manual/replication/).*
+*IMPORTANT: to use this feature is mandatory to enable MongoDB's [replica sets](https://docs.mongodb.com/manual/replication/).*

 ## The *streams* collection metadata